victorgzv/FindMe-Beacon/README.md

 Introduction
 ------------
-Due to my interest of the "Internet of things" I decided to create this app usign Bluetooth 4.0 to detect nearby devices called Beacons.
-So first of all I got one of this beacons on Amazon.
+Due to my interest in the "Internet of things" I decided to create this app usign Bluetooth 4.0 to detect nearby devices called Beacons.
+First of all, I got a Beacon device like [this](https://www.amazon.com/FeasyBeacon-Bluetooth-Proximity-Eddystone-programmable/dp/B077FQ6HLV?ref_=fsclp_pl_dp_7) on Amazon.
 I used the software that was provided by the manufacturer to set it up.

-So, what is a beacon?
+So, what is a Beacon?
 ------------

-A beacon is a small device (approx 3cm x 5cm x 2cm) that constantly sends out radio signals to nearby smartphones and tablets, containing a small amount of data.
+A Beacon is a small device (approx 3cm x 5cm x 2cm) that constantly sends out radio signals to nearby smartphones and tablets, containing a small amount of data.
 Whilst beacons can have up to 70m range with no obstructions, this can drop significantly through walls which are made with metal or brick (though thin/stud walls have a much smaller effect).
 In addition to the potential range of BLE, most protocols also operate with three ranges of distance: far, near and immediate – and a device can do something different at each range.

 What is FindMe?
 ------------
-As part of my Object Oriented Programming Assignment 3 I wanted to learn how to use Android studio and code a more complex Android app than the basic examples I learnt in the past.
+As part of my Object Oriented Programming Assignment 3 for college I wanted to learn and demostrate how to code a more complex Android app using a programmable piece of hardware.

 FindMe reminds you that you left something behind using a beacon that you can hang on you keychain or attach to things you think you might lose.
 Once you realize you lost something, you can use Bluetooth to help you locate them.